 LOOKING THROUGH THE CAM: HOW WE LIVE Interview with Marcia Prentice

-We interviewed international architecture photographer Marcia Prentice, author of "How we live", after a book signing at 180 ° SHOP, few months ago.
+We interviewed international architectural photographer Marcia Prentice, author of "How we live", after a book signing at 180 ° SHOP, a few months ago.

 After her travel touring more than 20 cities around the world in 3 months and photographing the homes of creatives in each city, Marcia shares with our readers her experience about this perfect marriage between design and architecture, one of a kind intimate photoshooting with her cam as a window to look in through.

 180. - Tell us what inspired this book.

 MP.- The book started as an idea 3 years ago.
 I had just returned from Rome, Italy, which was my first time outside my country (the United States).
 I was 30 years old discovering for the first time how much of the world there is to explore.
 I had seen a lot of design where I live in Los Angeles, but I wanted to experience design around the world.
 I was also curious to know how it would be to live and work outside my country and how the local culture, politics, economics, etc. affect how a designer or artist interacts with their environment.

 180 - How did you choose the cities, houses and intimate spaces that you share in your book?

 MP.-l wanted to have a mix of the well-known design cities such as London, Milan and New York City alongside cities with strong contrasts such as Mumbai, Mexico City and Beirut.
 Each of the cities presents a unique environment for inspiring an artist's work.
 The chaotic energy of Mumbai and Mexico City drives creativity while the presence of so many great artists, galleries, and architecture in cities such as London and New York City is also an inspiration.

 180 - Do you find any similarities or constants in the way that designers and artists live in different cities worldwide?